 There is nothing worse than spending all that time and effort crafting an engaging quiz, only to have it fall flat as nobody knows about its existence.

 Think about where you can reach out with promotional materials such as social media or other channels and outlets to let people know about your quiz.
 Consider creating a call-to-action when advertising the quiz, such as giving out incentives or highlighting an interesting takeaway in order to get more people to participate.

 For example, you can draft up a few social media posts to promote your quiz and create an interesting hashtag that people can use when they share their experiences.
 You can also create a social media posting schedule for better outcomes to ensure that they reach your audience when they are most active.
-Doing this will ensure that more people know about your quiz.
+You can follow a template social media calendar to help organize this.
+Doing so will ensure that more people know about your quiz.

 Analyze your performance and draw conclusions

 How would you know whether the quiz was a success or not?

 You need to measure and analyze your performance after launching your quiz.
 This will give you an indication of how effective it was in engaging with potential customers and making them more aware of your brand.
 Look at factors such as completion rates, demographics, customer engagement levels and so on to get an idea of what worked and what didn’t.

 Once you have the data, draw meaningful conclusions on how to improve your quiz in the future.
 That way, you can make sure that your next quiz will be even more effective in engaging with potential customers.